kgisl/pythonFDP/manual/README.md

 # Manual for Python Lab

-Add your contributions to this directory.
+Add your respective code contributions to this directory.
 Use the following naming convention:

     lab1-Ashok.py